 Should Your Child See a Doctor?

-- Injuries to the head, including scalp, skull and brain trauma
+- Includes the scalp, skull and brain

 Types of Head Injuries